zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Approves enable of the Validator node from disabled state and returning to the active validator state.
+Enables the Validator node (returns to the validator set) by the owner.

-If more than 1 Trustee approval is required to enable a node, the node still will be in a disabled state until sufficient number of approvals is received.

-If 1 Trustee approval is required to enable a node or sufficient number of approvals is received, the node will be enabled and returned to the active validator set.
+the node will be enabled and returned to the active validator set.

-- Parameters:
-  - address: `string` - Bech32 encoded validator address or owner account
 - Who can send:
-  - Trustee
+  - NodeAdmin; owner
-- Number of required approvals:
-  - 2/3 of Trustees

 ## UPGRADE